Bitdefender Review: Quick Expert Summary

 Is Bitdefender the Top Protection for Windows/Mac?

 Bitdefender is a strong contender for the best antivirus in 2023.
-Its advanced malware engine detected every piece of malware in my testing — including newer and advanced threats like cryptojackers, rootkits, and ransomware.
+Its advanced malware engine detected the majority of malware in my testing (especially in a realistic testing environment) — including newer and advanced threats like cryptojackers, rootkits, and ransomware.
 Its web protection also caught most of the phishing sites I tried visiting — outperforming both the majority of competitors and the most popular browsers, including Chrome and Firefox.

 Bitdefender has almost every cybersecurity protection you can think of — from basic things like Wi-Fi protection, a secure browser, and a VPN to more advanced things like parental controls, ransomware remediation, and webcam and microphone protection.